dssg/timechop/README.md

 - label_start_time - data aggregated into labels begins at this point
 - label_end_time - data aggregated is from *before* this point
 - model_update_frequency - amount of time between train/test splits
-- training_data_frequencies - how much time between rows for a single entity in a training matrix
+- training_as_of_date_frequencies - how much time between rows for a single entity in a training matrix
 - max_training_histories - the maximum amount of history for each entity to train on (early matrices may contain less than this time if it goes past label/feature start times)
-- training_prediction_spans - how much time is covered by training labels (e.g., outcomes in the next 1 year?
+- training_label_timespans - how much time is covered by training labels (e.g., outcomes in the next 1 year?
 3 days?
 2 months?)
-- test_data_frequencies - how much time between rows for a single entity in a test matrix
+- test_as_of_date_frequencies - how much time between rows for a single entity in a test matrix
-- test_spans - how far into the future should a model be used to make predictions
+- test_durations - how far into the future should a model be used to make predictions
-- test_prediction_spans - how much time is covered by test predictions (e.g., outcomes in the next 1 year?
+- test_label_timespans - how much time is covered by test predictions (e.g., outcomes in the next 1 year?
 3 days?
 2 months?)

 Here's an example: